danforthcenter/plantcv/docs/closing.md

 - **Parameters:**
     - gray_img - Grayscale or binary image data
     - kernel - Optional neighborhood, expressed as an array of 1's and 0's.
+See the [kernel making](get_kernel.md) function.
 If None, use cross-shaped structuring element.
   - **Context:**
     - Used to reduce image noise, specifically small dark spots (i.e. "pepper").